 My recent publications also include:

 “Nurturing Bantu Africanness in Brazil.”
-John Burdick and Kwame Dixon (editors), Comparative Perspectives on Afro-Latin America.
-The University Press of Florida, forthcoming.
+Comparative Perspectives on Afro-Latin America, edited by Kwame Dixon and John Burdick.
+Gainesville: University Press of Florida, 2012, 21-41.